mef51/frbgui/notes.md

 * regions, subtract bg, and twidth should be stored by burst but are currently global. storing by burst will let me export the measurement parameters by burst

 ## sept 16
-* done measurement param export/reload, fix multiburst next
+* done measurement param export/reload, fix multiburst region splitting next

 ## sept 18
 * fix multiburst. was reading the wrong time extent when splitting up subbursts